 Target The Right Audience

 Layered on top of the digital program was an email campaign, both to past prospects and a new audience.
 We targeted based on geography, household income, age, gender, and even propensity to buy a home.
 And we didn’t forget brokers with our homebuilder marketing.
 We emailed them, as well, and the sales team did “boots on the ground” networking, too.

 Publicity also played a role in the success of our grand re-opening.
 A few weeks prior to the event an article appeared in print and online highlighting all the benefits of the community and promoting the reasons to buy as told from a homeowner’s point of view.
 Then the weekend of the event, a front-page feature—complete with photos—graced the cover of the homes section of the newspaper.
 The message, of course, enticed people to stop by and visit the brand-new decorated model homes.

 Reap The Rewards

 Results were amazing.
 Traffic during the grand re-opening weekend was nearly 10 times that of the community’s weekly average.
-And, even more importantly, the builder sold more homes in the proceeding two weeks than it had the five months prior.
+And, even more importantly, the builder sold more homes in those two weeks than it had the five months prior.

 Of course we can’t guarantee an on-site event supported by a strong media partnership will always garner these results.
 But in this case, it definitely was the right combination for a successful homebuilder marketing plan.

-To learn more about how a strategic marketing program can increase traffic and sales at your communities, call Stevens & Tate Marketing at (630) 627-5200 or visit our website at www.stevens-tate.com.
+To learn more about how a strategic marketing program can increase traffic and sales at your communities, call Stevens & Tate Marketing at (630) 627-5200 or visit our website at stevens-tate.com.